kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 #### Shutdown and cleanup

-Shutting down a VM works by either using `virtctl` or editing the VM.
+Shutting down a VM also employs the `virtctl` command:

 `./virtctl stop testvm`{{execute}}